radareorg/radare2-book/configuration/intro.md

-# Configuration
+#Configuration

-The core reads `~/.radare2rc` while starting, so you can setup there some `e` commands to set it up in your favorite way.
+The core reads `~/.radare2rc` while starting.
+You can add `e` commands to this file to tune radare configuration to your taste.

-To avoid parsing this file, use `-n` and to get a cleaner output for using radare in batch mode maybe is better to just drop the verbosity with `-v`.
+To prevent radare from parsing this file at start, pass it `-n` option.
+To have a less verbose output for batch mode runs, it is also better to decrease verbosity level with `-v` command-line option.

-All the configuration of radare is done with the `eval` command which allows the user to change some variables from an internal hashtable containing string pairs.

-The most common configuration looks like this:
+All the configuration of radare is done with the `eval` commands.
+A typical startup configuration file looks like this:

     $ cat ~/.radare2rc
     e scr.color = true
     e dbg.bep   = loader

-These configurations can be also defined using the `-e` flag of radare while loading it, so you can setup different initial configurations from the commandline without having to change to rc file.
+Configuration can also be changed with `-e` <config=value> command-line option.
+This way you can adjust configuration from the command line, keeping the .radare2rc file intact.
+For example, to start with empty configuration and then adjust `scr.color` and `asm.syntax` the following line may be used:

-    $ radare -n -e scr.color=true -e asm.syntax=intel -d /bin/ls
+    $ radare2 -n -e scr.color=true -e asm.syntax=intel -d /bin/ls

-All the configuration is stored in a hash table grouped by different root names (cfg., file., dbg., ..)
+Internally, the configuration is stored in a hash table.
+The variables are grouped in namespaces: `cfg.`, `file.`, `dbg.`, `scr.` and so on.

-To get a list of the configuration variables just type `e` in the prompt.
-All the basic commands can be reduced to a single char.
-You can also list the configuration variables of a single eval configruation group ending the command argument with a dot `.`.
+To get a list of all configuration variables just type `e` in the command line prompt.
+To limit output to a selected namespace, pass it with an ending dot to `e`.
+For example, `e file.` will display all variables defined inside "file" namespace.

-There are two enhanced interfaces to help users to interactively configure this hashtable.
-One is called `emenu` and provides a shell for walking through the tree and change variables.

-To get a help about this command you can type `e?`:
+To get help about `e` command type `e?`:

     Usage: e[?] [var[=value]]
     e?              show this help